xitrum-framework/xitrum-scalate/README.rst

 ::

+  xitrum {
+    ...
     template {
       engine = xitrum.view.Scalate

       # The below are dependent on the above template engine;
       # If you change the engine, you need to change the below,
       # see the doc of the chosen engine
       scalateDefaultType = jade  # jade, mustache, scaml, or ssp }
+    ...
+  }

 scalateDefaultType